Modeling adaptive forward-looking behavior in epidemics on networks: Introduction

 \section{Introduction}

-Behavioral adaptation in response to infectious disease outbreaks is one of the key factors that shape the course of an epidemic~\cite{ferguson2007capturing}.
+Agents' behavioral adaptation in response to infectious disease outbreaks is one of the key factors that shape the course of an epidemic \citep{ferguson2007capturing}.
 Individual choices regarding the adoption of self-protective measures, such as wearing masks, avoiding close social contacts, or vaccinating, contribute to reducing disease transmission in the population.
-In turn, such choices depend on the perceived severity of the epidemic, the available information about it, and individual risk perception, thus they vary over time as the epidemic progresses.
+In turn, such choices vary over time as the epidemic progresses in that they depend on the perceived severity of the epidemic, the available information about it, and individual risk perception.
 As the epidemic fades out, behavioral responses may relax, with the consequence of leading to disease resurgence.
-Self-initiated behavioral responses have been observed across all kinds of epidemics, from small-scale outbreaks, involving few individuals, such as the 2015 Middle East respiratory syndrome outbreak in South Korea \cite{kim2017exposure}, to worldwide pandemics, such as the 1918 pandemic \cite{crosby2003america}, the 2009 A/H1N1 pandemic \cite{rubin2009public,jones2009early,vigfusson2021cell}, as well as the current COVID-19 pandemic \cite{perra2021non}.
+Self-initiated behavioral responses have been observed across all kinds of epidemics, from small-scale outbreaks involving few individuals, such as the 2015 Middle East respiratory syndrome outbreak in South Korea \citep{kim2017exposure}, to worldwide pandemics, such as the 1918 pandemic \citep{crosby2003america}, the 2009 A/H1N1 pandemic \citep{jones2009early}.
+During the COVID-19 pandemic, in particular, several papers documented how fear of contagion has affected individual mobility \citep{aum2020covid, barrios, bartik2020small, coibion2020cost, goolsbee2020fear, gupta2020effects, NBERw27061, rojas2020cure}.